Jumpaku/xtracego/README.md

 - Traces of basic statements
 - Traces of function and method calls
 - Traces of switch/select cases
-- Traces of  and constants
+- Traces of variables and constants

 ## Installation